Credentialing/Recredentialing Standards for Facilities

 Information on a facility's application cannot be more than 180 days old at the time of review.
 All sections of the application must have complete answers or explanations.
 Facilities may attach documents, but Blue Cross of Idaho does not consider attachments as a substitution for a complete application.
 As applicable, the facility must attach current copies of its license, Board of Pharmacy license, certificate of insurance for professional liability, certificate of insurance for worker's compensation, certification, most recent Medicare survey, accreditation, quality program description, ownership documentation and a list of practicing physicians and other healthcare providers.
 The facility must sign and date an unaltered attestation and release.

 The facility must maintain a current license in good standing from the appropriate Idaho licensing agency (if applicable) that is not revoked, terminated, expired, restricted, suspended, imposed with conditions, stipulations, disciplinary actions, probation or otherwise modified in any way at the time of credentials committee review.

 Board of Pharmacy License (if applicable)

 Verification of a valid current certification at initial credentialing and recredentialing is required.

-Verification of certification and a copy of the most recent Medicare survey, conducted within 3 years of the credentials committee review, is required if applicable for facility type.
+Verification of certification and a copy of the most recent Medicare survey, conducted within three years of the credentials committee review, is required if applicable for your facility type.
 If a current survey is not available, the credentials committee may require a site survey by Blue Cross of Idaho personnel.
 For laboratories, a copy of the Clinical Laboratory Improvement Amendments (CLIA) certificate is required and must be current at the time of credentials committee review.

-Accreditation (as applicable):
+Accreditation (as applicable)